Elena' s AI Blog

 Midjourney 5.2, June 2023

-Artificial neural networks (ANNs) are the cornerstone of Deep Learning algorithms.
-In this post, I briefly explain ANNs, their high-level structure and parameters.
+Artificial neural networks (ANNs) are machine learning models composed of interconnected artificial neurons that map inputs to outputs through weighted connections and activation functions.
+ANNs are the cornerstone of Deep Learning algorithms.
+In this post, I briefly explain ANNs, their high-level structure, and their parameters.

 The name “Neural Networks” and their architecture are adopted from the human brain’s neural network.
 ANNs are designed to simulate human reasoning based on how neurons communicate.
 ANNs contain a set of artificial neurons connected.